-That was Addie at that— just, you know, in the month before she got sick.
+That was Addie, but that just─ you know, in the month before she got sick.

-NARRATOR: Journalist David Hoffman first heard about Addie Rerecich while investigating for FRONTLINE what doctors and government officials are now calling a nightmare, a kind of dangerous bacteria that is increasingly resistant to the strongest antibiotics.
+NARRATOR: ─a kind of dangerous bacteria that is increasingly resistant to the strongest antibiotics.

-This is what brought us to Tucson, to find out more about an astonishing set of events that began one Sunday, when Addie complained to her mother about a pain in her hip.
+That’s what brought us to Tucson, Arizona, in 2013, to find out what happened to Addie Rerecich after she complained to her mother about a pain in her hip.